 If you aren’t meticulous about financing planning at the beginning, you could risk your business’s future.
 In this post, we’ll examine how to estimate startup costs so that your business can become a success!

-The Top Business Startup Costs You Should Be Aware Of:
+The Top Business Startup Costs To Be Aware Of:

 1. Research Expenses

-When starting a business, you’ll need to choose a business entity, which will determine the way your taxes are structured.
+When starting a business, you’ll need to choose a business entity, which will determine the way your business’s taxes are structured.
 For instance, if you incorporate your company, it’ll be a separate legal entity, and you’ll need to file articles of incorporation with your state.
-This comes at a cost.

 Some businesses, like those in the agriculture or aviation industries, require federal licensing, while service-based industries like hairdressers and dentists need to have professional licenses.